Development & Submission of a Grant Application or Proposal

 Notification of Award

-Establishment of a Budget/Administrative Responsibilities
+Establishment of Administrative Responsibilities

 At this time the Project Director will be made aware of his/her responsibilities in program administration (including such issues as time and effort reporting, equipment inventory, compliance with federal regulations, grant terms and conditions), and of the University policies and procedures that affect the program administrator.

 Any budget revision will be initiated by the Project Director by submission of a written budget transfer request to the Office of Sponsored Programs for approval.
 If prior written approval is required from the funding agency, the Project Director must clearly detail the request to the funding agency, and a copy of the letter of approval from the funding agency must accompany the budget transfer request.
 A copy of the letter of request and the letter of approval will be sent to the Business Office by the Office of Sponsored Programs.
 The Office of Sponsored Programs has the discretion to determine whether prior written approval from the funding agency is necessary.
-The Business Office must be notified by the Project Director at the time of the request.

 All grant expenditures will follow standard University practices for approval by the Project Director, his/her supervisor, and the Business Office.